 Mitch and I were invited to a media sneak peek of last year’s exhibit and we were blown away!
 This is the perfect mashup of art and classic summer fun–a mini golf course designed entirely by local artists!
 And bonus: it’s indoors, which is totally awesome for those sweltering St. Louis summers.

-(Golf the Galleries will open for the second season June 1, 2019)
+Golf the Galleries is now open for the second season!

 Looking for more summer fun?
 How about 57 Splash Pads in the STL Metro?